noinarisak/c9-scripts/README.md

 ## Usage

 c9-script in action.
 Example of the installing developer toolchain.
+The current collecton can be view [here](https://github.com/fnkr/c9-scripts/tree/master/utils)

 * Open another the IDE workspace.
 * Open terminal tab.